I really don’t need to tell anyone this, but I will because documenting it here saves me re-typing it in a dozen emails.

 Why?
-Well without Kate putting me in touch with the owners of Alfreton I wouldn’t have it, not would I have the Glade, and thus Cattows, Elvaston.
+Well without Kate putting me in touch with the owners of Alfreton I wouldn’t have it, nor some of the other fayres we’ve had great results at.

 When I announce new dates I do it in one of several ways

 I have a list of suppliers who have been disadvantaged due to cancellations or a poorly attended fayre, these guys ALWAYS know first for just 2 date releases and I ask them to choose just one date.

 Email to my mailing lists, I have two, one is current suppliers, one is suppliers signed up on the website - here

 Usually my current suppliers get an early email - 10 minutes early.

 A facebook group - I have current suppliers in a facebook group, they need to be my facebook friend so I can add them and they are current suppliers.
 People drop in and out of this group all the time